12 May 2019

 A certain young man was studying at the university as he had a great desire to become a teacher.
-After he qualified he had great joy in working as a teacher.
-It gave him a lot of satisfaction.
-What saddened him was that he met some of the others who had been at university with him who were also teachers.
-But they told him they had no great love of teaching.
+After he qualified he had great joy and satisfaction in his chosen vocation.
+What saddened him was that he met some classmates who told him they had no great love of teaching.
 They did it because it was a well paid job.
-Obviously their hearts were not in it.

 Today is traditionally known as Good Shepherd Sunday when the Church asks us to pray especially for vocations to the priesthood.
 Perhaps the need to do this has never been greater.
 We need priests whose hearts are in it, who are truly good shepherds to the people God has entrusted to them.
 I feel that I am particularly blessed by God because I really enjoy being a priest and all that this involves.

-As parents you are asked to be shepherds of the family God has given you.
+Parents are asked to be shepherds of the family God has given them.
 It is the same for teachers, farmers, fishermen, doctors, lawyers, etc. Is our primary concern to care for and help others to a better quality of life?
 If we are in it just for our own good then no matter what title one has one is not a shepherd with the heart of Jesus.
-Don’t we all have a great responsibility?

 Sometimes it may cost a great amount if we try to listen to what we believe we are called to do and put it into practice.
 In the gospel today Jesus is speaking to the Jews and he says ‘the sheep that belong to me listen to my voice; I know them and they follow me’.
-This does not just apply to priests but to all who would like to be real disciples of Jesus.
-The theme of the Good Shepherd unfolds against a background of conflict and the threat of death as is more clear in the verses in John that follow today’s passage.
+This does not just apply to priests but to all who want to be real disciples of Jesus.
+The theme of the Good Shepherd unfolds against a background of conflict and the threat of death as is clearly seen in the verses that follow today’s Gospel.

-Down through the ages up to our own time anyone trying to really listen to the voice of God and put it into practice will suffer in one way or another.
-It will make demands on us.
+Down through the ages up to our own time many trying to really listen to the voice of God and put it into practice suffered in one way or another.
+It makes demands on us.
 We see people who try to be faithful in marriage despite difficult relationships, others who withstand the pressure to have an abortion, others again who refuse to give or take bribes etc. This is in no way a condemnation of anyone who may have given into temptation on any level.
 In fact, haven’t we all at some stage or other?

 A friend of mine has a fish tank in which he has some small fish.
 He also keeps some canaries in a big cage.
 The fish and the birds belong to him.
 But in a sense he belongs to the fish and birds.
 If he doesn’t care for them they die.
 But I know he takes great care to feed them daily and clean their tank and cage from time to time.
 So they live longer and he gets great pleasure from them as Jesus does from us.
 Jesus says in the gospel that the sheep that belong to him listen to his voice.
 So in belonging to Jesus, he belongs to us and we know from experience that our belonging to him means that he does all he can to care and love us if we allow him.
 Very often we don’t.
 We stray away to follow other voices.
 Yet he keeps inviting us back to the true path that alone gives real peace and joy.
 This is the Good News.